tetracionist/dlsync/README.md

 dependencyOverride: # List of additional dependencies for the scripts
   - script: # script file name to override the dependencies
     dependencies: List of dependencies to override
+connection:
+    account: # snowflake account name
+    user: # snowflake user name
+    password: # snowflake password
+    role: # snowflake role
+    warehouse: # snowflake warehouse
+    db: # snowflake database
+    schema: # snowflake schema
+    authenticator: # snowflake authenticator(optional)
  ```
 The `configTables` is used by create script module to add the data of the tables to the script file.
 The `scriptExclusion` is used to exclude the script files from being processed by this tool.
 The `dependencyOverride` is used to override the dependencies of the script files.
 This can be used to add additional dependencies to the script files.
+The `connection` is used to configure the connection to snowflake account.
+**Warning: Please use the connection property for local development and experimenting.
+Since the config file is checked in to your git repo please avoid adding any connection information to your config file.
+You can provide the connection details in environment variables.**
 ### How to use this tool
 In order to run the application you need to provide the snowflake connection parameters in environment variables.
 The following environment variables are required to run the application:
 ```